agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- to the info buffer instead.
 For instance, giving -v a.b.c:10 enables -- printing from debugPrint "a.b.c.d" 10 msg. debugPrint : String → Nat → List ErrorPart → TC ⊤

+    -- Return the formatted string of the argument using the internal pretty printer. formatErrorParts : List ErrorPart → TC String

     -- Only allow reduction of specific definitions while executing the TC computation onlyReduceDefs : ∀ {a} {A : Set a} → List Name → TC A → TC A